suvnset/suvnset/README.md

 ## 💬 Ask Me About:
 - Game development (especially in Unity, C++, and C#).
-- My experience leading the AAPI in Entertainment initiative, where I organized monthly events to celebrate the intersection of video games and Asian American culture.
+- My experience leading the AAPI in Entertainment initiative, where I organized monthly events to celebrate the intersection of entertainment (particularly video games) and Asian American culture.
 - How to design a game with engaging mechanics and deep player interaction.

 ## 📫 How to Reach Me: